- Reviewed: 10 April 2020, 11:21 NZST

-There is an ongoing and extreme risk of insurgent attacks throughout Afghanistan.
+There is an ongoing and extreme risk of terrorism throughout Afghanistan.
 Suicide bomb attacks, roadside bombs, car bombs, rocket attacks and small arms attacks occur frequently.
 Attacks could occur at anytime, anywhere in Afghanistan.

 The threat to foreigners is extremely high and there are frequent attacks on foreign or Western interests and organisations.
-These attacks commonly target hotels, housing compounds and restaurants that are frequented by foreigners.
+These attacks commonly target hotels, housing compounds, restaurants and other places that are frequented by foreigners.

 Many attacks target Afghan and international security forces.
 Further possible targets include (but are not limited to) embassies, hotels, housing compounds, markets, shops, schools, medical facilities, aid agencies, Afghan government buildings and Kabul International Airport.